Eagle County Regional Airport: Aircraft procedures

 There is no standard published ILS approach at the airport, but there is a special ILS approach, mostly used by the airlines, which requires permission and training from the FSDO.
 General aviation aircraft usually use the LDA approach, DME, or under VFR.
 The airport also has an on-site Beacon Interrogator (BI-6) Radar facility.
 IFR clearances are given by the Denver Air Route Traffic Control Center (ARTCC).

+The History Channel rated Eagle County Regional Airport as #8 on its list of Most Extreme Airports in July 2010 due to the elevation, weather, approach through mountainous terrain and challenging departure procedures.

+In 2008–09 the airport completed a runway repaving and extension project, increasing the runway length to 9,000 feet.

 Airline operations

 United flies year-round to Denver on United Express (Skywest Airlines), and nonstop to Chicago–O'Hare in the summer and winter months.
 American offers near year-round service to Dallas/Fort Worth, operating as American Airlines or American Eagle in every season except fall.
 In winter, American, Delta, and United Airlines offer service to 11 more cities across the United States including daily flights to Atlanta, Los Angeles, Miami, New York–JFK, Newark, Houston–Intercontinental, and San Francisco, select Saturday flights to New York–LaGuardia and Philadelphia, and select holiday flights to Phoenix and Salt Lake City.
+On July 9, 2024, Alaska Airlines announced that it would commence nonstop service to Seattle/Tacoma and San Diego that December.
 Of the regional ski resort airports—excluding Denver and Salt Lake City—Eagle County Regional Airport has the second most regular flights during the winter, behind Aspen, CO, and ahead of Jackson Hole, WY.

-Winter airline flights are operated via a variety of jet aircraft including the Boeing 757, Airbus A319 and Boeing 737 as well as Embraer ERJ 175 and Bombardier CRJ700 regional jets on shorter flights.
+Winter airline flights are operated via a variety of jet aircraft including the Boeing 757, Airbus A319 and Boeing 737 as well as Embraer 175 and Bombardier CRJ700 regional jets on shorter flights.